6 Tips for Choosing the Right Wall Art for Your Living Room

 Colour is very important when furnishing any home.
 It sets the tone and mood you want to present in your living room.
 Are you looking for a more neutral living room, or are you looking for something more bohemian?
 These are important questions to ask yourself when you think about colour.

-Your wall art should blend in and balance the colour palette set in your room.
-However, if you’re looking for something to stand out, your wall art could even become the accent piece in your room.
+Your wall art and decor should blend in and balance the colour palette set in your room.
+However, if you’re looking for something to stand out, your wall art painting could even become the accent piece in your room.
 These side-by-side pictures show how the colours in the painting are more defined depending on the colour of the sofa.

 Dea says, “Colour coordinating your wall art with your furniture can make for a more balanced room.”